 Work-life balance is never easy, but for parents who work at home, the juggling act can be near impossible.
-After all, with the never-ending housework and kids vying for your attention, squeezeing in a few hours of undivided time for your work is quite a feat.
+After all, with the never-ending housework and kids vying for your attention, squeezing in a few hours of undivided time for your work is quite a feat.

-As a mother of three boys – one special needs kid, a toddler and a baby, you can bet that finding time to write is a huge struggle for me.
+As a mother of three boys – one special needs kid, a toddler, and a baby, you can bet that finding time to write is a huge struggle for me.
 Really hard, but doable.
 And if you knew how bad I am at time management, then you’d better believe that it is doable for you as well.
 If you are to get any work done though, it is essential that you get your kids to cooperate with you during your work hours.
 You need your kids’ help if you want to avoid having to deal with burnout.
-They have to be on board with your work setup, because if you don’t you can be bet that they will end up demanding for your attention and tanking your productivity.
+They have to be on board with your work setup because if you don’t you can be, bet that they will end up demanding your attention and tanking your productivity.

 Photo by: Mario Pena Zapateria

 If you’re wondering just how you can get your kids to respect your work hours, here are some strategies you might find useful:

 1. Schedule your work around them – Do not lose sight of the one biggest perks of finding work with flexible work hours – being able to be there for your kids more.
 So while you may have tons of stuff to do, make sure that you still prioritize family time over work hours.
 If you don’t, your kids might resent the insane amount of time you spend working, making it harder to get their cooperation when you need it.